-He's been twice nominated for Travel Writer of the Year, and once for Travel Broadcaster of the Year.
+He's been twice nominated for Travel Writer of the Year, and twice for Travel Broadcaster of the Year.

 When logistics permit, Jon also lugs camera gear round the world with him, and his photographs have been published in actual newspapers.

 “He loves playing with words and formats.
 Holmes’s mind works more quickly and more weirdly than almost anyone else on radio; only Danny Baker comes close”

 JON HOLMES is a double Bafta award winning and eight time Radio Academy award winning writer, comedian and broadcaster.